rustnation/learning-rust/README.md

 `Learning Rust` is one of those thing every man must do before he dies.

+## Variable Ownership

+### Rust enforces the following rules

+- Values are owned by the variables assigned to them.
+- As soon as the variable moves out of the scope of where it was defined, it is then deallocated from the memory.
+- Values can be referenced and altered if we adhere to the rules for copying, moving, immutable borrowing, and mutable borrowing.

+### Enforcing of these rules protect against the following errors

+- Use after frees.
+- Dangling pointers.
+- Double frees.
+- Segmentation faults.
+- Buffer overrun.

 ## Install rand with cargo

 ```commandline